-And I don't want to sound too kind of, over patriotic, but we're really passionate about the United Kingdom and its potential as a, as a great place with a global standing.
-And the way that we play our part in that is really exciting to us.
+And I don't want to sound too kind of, over patriotic, but we're really passionate about the United Kingdom and the, its potential as a, as a great place with a global standing.
+And the way that we play our part in that is very exciting to us.

 Awesome.
-Well, George, thanks for coming in.
+George, thanks for coming in.
 It's, been awesome working with you and supporting you in a very small way.
 And I'm incredibly encouraged to hear about all the things that you're doing.
-And I'm excited to see what you and the, what you and the team going to, deliver.
-Thanks.
+And I'm excited to see what you and the what you and the team going to, deliver.
+Thanks for listening to this week's episode, The People Property Place podcast.